Which Of These Are Major Criticisms Of Kohlberg's Theory

 Methodological Flaws in Research Design

 The empirical foundation of Kohlberg’s work has also been questioned.
 His reliance on hypothetical dilemmas removes the emotional weight and real-life consequences that shape actual moral decisions.
 People respond differently when faced with abstract scenarios versus urgent, personal crises.
 Additionally, his longitudinal studies followed a relatively small, homogeneous group of American males, limiting the generalizability of his findings.
-Modern researchers underline the need for diverse samples, ecological validity, and mixed-method approaches to capture the complexity of moral development It's one of those things that adds up..
+Modern researchers make clear the need for diverse samples, ecological validity, and mixed-method approaches to capture the complexity of moral development Practical, not theoretical..

 Overlooking Emotions and Social Context